Join your friends and colleagues for ISEP in the beautiful Columbia Gorge!

 Offered Recertification Credits

-Washington State Department of Agriculture (WSDA) – PENDING
+Washington State Department of Agriculture (WSDA) – 4-CREDITS

 Disclaimer: Any and all materials, presentations, or discussions pertaining to pesticide use or safety should be considered non-technical in nature and should not be construed as advice.
 Anyone using or planning to use any pesticides is responsible for their actions and should review and follow all label recommendations at all times.